Thursday, October 3, 2024

 By Margaret Dore

-In another life, I talked three young men down from suicide.
+In another life, most likely in 1980 when I was 23 years old, I talked three young men down from suicide.

 What I think happened is that a final exit network type person had given them my phone number by mistake.
 This was before the age of caller ID.